Wei Daijia: Background

-It is not known when Wei Daijia was born, but it was known that his family was from Yong Prefecture (雍州, roughly modern Xi'an, Shaanxi), the capital prefecture for both Tang Dynasty and its predecessor dynasty Sui Dynasty.
+It is not known when Wei Daijia was born, but it was known that his family was from Yong Prefecture (雍州, roughly modern Xi'an, Shaanxi), the capital prefecture for both the Tang dynasty and its predecessor dynasty the Sui dynasty.
 Wei Daijia's grandfather Wei Chong (韋沖) served as a minister during Sui, and his father Wei Ting (韋挺) served as an official in late Sui and during Tang, under its first two emperors Emperor Gaozu and Emperor Taizong.
 Wei Daijia himself started his government career service as an officer in the imperial guard corps, and he married a daughter of the renowned general Li Daozong the Prince of Jiangxia (Emperor Taizong's cousin).

 During Emperor Gaozong's reign

 Emperor Taizong died in 649 and was succeeded by his son Li Zhi the Crown Prince (as Emperor Gaozong).
 In 653, Li Daozong, who had been in a conflict with Emperor Gaozong's powerful uncle, the chancellor Zhangsun Wuji, was exiled, and as a result of his status as Li Daozong's son-in-law, Wei Daijia was sent out of the capital Chang'an to serve as an officer at Lulong Base (盧龍府, in modern Qinhuangdao, Hebei).
 On one occasion, the general Xin Wenling (辛文陵) was patrolling the border with Goguryeo, when Goguryeo forces ambushed him and initially defeated him.
 Wei and another officer, Xue Rengui, led their troops to try to aid Xin, who was eventually able to fight off the Goguryeo forces.
 During the battle, Wei suffered serious injuries, including being hit in the left foot with an arrow, but declined to claim accomplishments from the battle.
 As a result of his injuries, he was eventually removed from his post.

 Later, Wei was made the prefect of Lan Prefecture (蘭州, roughly modern Lanzhou, Gansu).
 At that time, Tufan posed a serious threat to Tang's western prefectures, and Emperor Gaozong made his son Li Xian the Prince of Pei nominally the commandant at Liang Prefecture (涼州, roughly modern Wuwei, Gansu) and made Wei his military advisor.
 He later served as the prefect of Su Prefecture (肅州, roughly modern Jiuquan, Gansu), and was said to have done well in defending the prefecture against Tufan attacks.
 He was recalled back to Chang'an to serve as a commanding general of the imperial guards.
 During a Tufan attack in 678, he was briefly made acting commandant at Liang Prefecture to defend against the attack, but was soon recalled to Chang'an.
 He was also created the Marquess of Fuyang.